Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected Paraquat settlement payouts for a viable Paraquat lawsuit.

 That is the hope.
 Our lawyers – and many other Paraquat attorneys – believe these are strong cases for plaintiffs that will yield large verdicts if they go to trial.
 But we will see how it plays out.

-Hundreds of farmworkers and people who worked near oil tanks nd railroads have filed lawsuits alleging that occupational exposure to the industrial herbicide paraquat (grameoxone) caused them to develop early Parkinson’s disease.
+Hundreds of farmworkers and people who worked near oil tanks and railroads have filed lawsuits alleging that occupational exposure to the industrial herbicide paraquat (grameoxone) caused or contributed to cause Plaintiff’s development of Parkinson’s disease.

-There are now over 1,000 Paraquat lawsuits.
+There are now over 1,700 Paraquat lawsuits.
 A Parkinson’s disease class action MDL has already been established to accommodate them.
-In this post, we will look at how much a Paraquat lawsuit might end up being worth by comparing them to settlements in prior mass product cases involving similar claims and in prior tort cases in which the plaintiff developed Parkinson’s.
+In this post, we will look at how much a Paraquat lawsuit might end up being worth by comparing them to settlements in prior mass product cases involving similar claims and in prior tort lawsuits in which the plaintiff developed Parkinson’s.

 About the Paraquat Lawsuits

 Paraquat is an industrial-strength herbicide that has been around since the 1960s.
+It is used to control of weeds and grasses in agricultural areas.
+It is also used as a defoliant, removing leaves from trees and plants.
+Some farmers will use Paraquat as a desiccant, too, to keep the crops dry and stable.
 Chevron started selling Paraquat in the U.S. in 1964.

 This chemical is highly toxic.
 A teaspoon will kill you.
 This has led most European countries to ban it outright.
 In the United States, however, Paraquat is not banned and is widely utilized by large commercial farmers.